gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

 ## Solar Pi Platter board

-**Todo** add details about the connectivity between the solar pi platter andthe raspberry pi zero w
+**Todo** add details about the connectivity between the solar pi platter and the raspberry pi zero w

 ## Adafruit LoRa Radio Bonnet